Misba0019/ColorSplash/README.md

 # Color Project
-## Overview
+## Description

 This project is a simple web application that changes the background color of the page to a random color when a button is clicked.
 The new color is also displayed as *text* on the page.

 ## Features